 Electricity is also a problem of refrigeration appliances.
 Unlike a washing machine, another high-energy appliance, people run their refrigerators 24/7, and as the world warms, more and more people rely on air conditioning to keep spaces bearable.

-Department of Energy.
+These coolers offer electricity savings of 20-30 percent over conventional systems, according to the Department of Energy.
 The appliance company Haier advertised a magnetocaloric cooler for residential use, but it is not yet available for purchase.
 General Electric estimated its magnetocaloric refrigerators could be available by 2019.

 But a different kind of cleaner refrigerator is already on the market.
 In the 1990s, the advocacy nonprofit Greenpeace invented GreenFreeze as a climate-friendly solution.